Parenting Agreements and Plans

 What is Family Dispute Resolution (FDR)?

 Family Dispute Resolution (FDR) is a specialised form of mediation under the Family Law Act 1975, designed to help separated or separating families resolve parenting disputes without going to court.
-It must be facilitated by an accredited Family Dispute Resolution Practitioner (FDRP) and is the only process that can issue a Section 60I Certificate - a requirement before applying to the Family Court for Parenting Orders.
+It must be facilitated by an accredited family dispute resolution practitioner (FDRP) and is the only process that can issue a Section 60I Certificate, a requirement before applying to the Family Court for parenting orders.

 Do I Need a Section 60I Certificate?

 You only need a Section 60I Certificate if you're applying to the Family Court for parenting orders.
-Under Australian law, parents must make a genuine attempt at FDR before going to court - except in urgent or high-risk circumstances.
+Under Australian law, parents must make a genuine attempt at FDR before going to court, except in urgent or high-risk circumstances.

-Many families are able to resolve matters through mediation and avoid court altogether.
+Many families are able to resolve matters through FDR mediation and avoid court altogether.
 All Assent mediators are accredited FDR practitioners registered with the Attorney General’s Department and able to provide certificates when required.

 Already Heading to Court?